Mount Kenya National Park – Kenya

 Mount Kenya is Africa’s second highest peak, after Mount Kilimanjaro (5,199 meters).
 Mount Kenya is made up of numerous peaks at varying altitudes.
 There are two major snow-covered peaks on the mountain: Batian (5199m) and Nelion (5188m).

 The mountain slopes are covered in forest, bamboo, scrub, and moorland, with rock, ice, and snow on the high central peaks.
-These peaks create a beautiful view in the park.
+These peaks create a beautiful view of the park.

 Vegetation cover

 A remarkable feature of Mount Kenya National Park is the varied bands of vegetation cover.
-Alpine forests, bamboo forests, timberline forests, heathlands, scrubland, and afro alpine zones are found on Mount Kenya’s slopes.
+Alpine forests, bamboo forests, timberline forests, heathlands, scrublands, and afro-alpine zones are found on Mount Kenya’s slopes.
 These various types of vegetation can be enjoyed when hiking on the mountain.

 Wildlife